polinchw/devops-extreme-automation-guide/README.md

 ### Kubernetes Manifests

-After the example hello-github-webhook app is containerized we'll went to tell Kubernetes how to deploy it.
+After the example hello-github-webhook app is containerized we'll want to tell Kubernetes how to deploy it.
 We want to place the Kubernetes manifests into a seperate git repository as a best practice to set ourselves up for the next building block of our automation (GitOps).
 This [hello-github-webhook-cd](https://github.com/polinchw/hello-github-webhook-cd) repo will tell Kubernetes how to deploy the [hello-github-webhook](https://github.com/polinchw/hello-github-webhook) app.

 ### GitOps